cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/index.md

 ## Get started

-Unless you are already an advanced user, we recommend you first learn about [expressions](/cf-firewall-rules/fields-and-expressions/) and [actions](https://developers.cloudflare.com/firewall/cf-firewall-rules/actions/), the foundation of Firewall Rules.
+Unless you are already an advanced user, review [expressions](/cf-firewall-rules/fields-and-expressions/) and [actions](/cf-firewall-rules/actions/), which form the foundation of Firewall Rules.

-To get started building your own firewall rules, see [_Manage Firewall Rules in the dashboard_](https://developers.cloudflare.com/firewall/cf-dashboard/create-edit-delete-rules/).
+To get started building your own firewall rules, see [_Manage Firewall Rules in the dashboard_](/cf-dashboard/create-edit-delete-rules/).

 Those eager to dive straight into the technical details can refer to these topics: